Recycling in Virginia

 when full, landfill cells are capped with clay and become local hills

-Recycling diverted waste away from landfills, increasing the number of years they could remain open.
-Plastic containers were labelled with different numbers, indicating if they had been manufactured with polyethylene terephthalate (PET or PETE - number 1), high density polyethylene (HDPE - number 2), polyvinyl chloride (PVC - number 3), etc. Hazardous materials collection programs were initiated, along with initiatives to collect and recycle electronic waste as TV's, computers, and smart phones were discarded.
+Recycling has diverted waste away from landfills, increasing the number of years they could remain open before new cells must be created.
+Plastic containers are labelled with different numbers, indicating if they had been manufactured with polyethylene terephthalate (PET or PETE - number 1), high density polyethylene (HDPE - number 2), polyvinyl chloride (PVC - number 3), etc. Hazardous materials collection programs have been initiated, along with initiatives to collect and recycle electronic waste as TV's, computers, and smart phones.

 sorted plastics are baled and stored before sale

-In 1995, "single stream" recycling started.
+In 1995, single stream recycling started.
 It reduced the need for homeowners and businesses to sort waste into paper, metal, plastic, glass, and other categories.
-Trash collectors could collect one pile of "garbage" and a separate pile of "recyclables."
+Trash collectors could collect just one pile of garbage for the landfill/incinerator and one other separate pile with multiple types of recyclable materials.

-Garbage was transported to landfills or incinerators, while recyclables were taken to material recycling facilities (often described as a "Murf" for multi re-use facility).
-High-value metals, especially aluminum, were sold to industries in the United States for reuse.
-Low-value plastics and paper were shipped overseas for reprocessing, especially to China.2
+Garbage is transported to landfills for permanent burial, or to incinerators followed by permanent burial of ash.
+Recyclables are taken to material recycling facilities (often described as a "Murf" for multi re-use facility).
+High-value metals, especially aluminum, are sold to industries in the United States for reuse.
+Low-value plastics and paper were shipped overseas for reprocessing, especially to China, until foreign countries decided to stop accepting such waste.2

 sorting material in Chester at a material recycling facility, separating paper, plastic, glass, and metal